SAP-samples/teched2023-AD264/exercises/ex3/README.md

 ```

 👉 Click `Send Request` above the `POST .../Incidents` line.
 This will create the record in a draft tate.<br>
 👉 Click `Send Request` above the `POST .../draftActivate` line.
-This corresponds to the `Save` ction in the UI.
+This corresponds to the `Save` action in the UI.

   > This second request is needed for all changes to entities managed by [SAP Fiori's draft](https://cap.cloud.sap/docs/advanced/fiori#draft-support) mechanism.